-Saddle Ridge Trail climbs up from the bank of East Verde River all the way to Hardscrabble Mesa, ascending from one mesa to the next, steadily climbing through a fantastic mix of grasslands and forests.
+Saddle Ridge Trail climbs up from the bank of East Verde River to Hardscrabble Mesa, ascending from one mesa to the next, steadily climbing through a fantastic mix of grasslands and forests.
 The entire length is part of the Arizona Trail and is relatively well-defined and easy to follow for a Mazatzal Trail.
-It is most often traveled by AZT hikers, as any sort of connecting loops would involve venturing into more remote areas.
+It is most often traveled by AZT hikers, as connecting loops would involve venturing into more remote areas.

 Reaching the southern end of this trail is a two-part process.
 Getting to Doll Baby Trailhead can be a muddy slog, depending on the condition of FR 406.
-Then, the road is gated at Doll Baby, and getting to the start of Saddle Ridge Trail means a 3.6 mile walk down a rocky two-track (aka FR 406W).
-However, if you're doing a longer trek along the AZT, chances are that this road walk will not be necessary and you'll start as it connects with either Bull Spring Trail or FR 194.
+Then, the road is gated at Doll Baby, and getting to the start of Saddle Ridge Trail means a 3.6-mile walk down a rocky two-track (aka FR 406W).
+However, if you're doing a longer trek along the AZT, the chances are that this road walk will not be necessary, and you'll start as it connects with either Bull Spring Trail or FR 194.

 The trail starts near the gate to LF Ranch and heads east over a wide, old tread that is quite rocky.
-It skirts the east side of the ranch and, while there are a few spurs leading away, is well-marked with signs and large cairns.
-At .6 miles it crosses the East Verde River over a shallow, rocky section that can usually be hopped over while maintaining dry footware.
+It skirts the east side of the ranch and, while a few spurs are leading away, is well-marked with signs and large cairns.
+At 0.6 miles, it crosses the East Verde River over a shallow, rocky section that can usually be hopped over while maintaining dry footwear.

-From the spring the trail quickly cuts back to the west and makes a steep 200' climb over white rocks to Whiterock Mesa.
+The trail quickly cuts back to the West from the spring and makes a steep 200' climb over white rocks to Whiterock Mesa.
 At the crest of this mesa is a fantastic campsite at 4.5 miles with ridiculous views back south.
-The proximity to the spring below, plus the shade and good views, makes this one of the best sites along the AZT.
+The proximity to the spring below, the shade, and good views make this one of the best sites along the AZT.
 Continuing north, the trail makes a slow and steady gain along the mesa, picking up a few hundred feet over several miles, winding through a mixture of pine forests and open grasslands.
 There is a small dip into a drainage near the end of this section.

-The third, and final, step shows up at 7.4 miles, a 500' haul up to Saddle Ridge.
+The third and final step shows up at 7.4 miles, a 500' haul up to Saddle Ridge.
 It is not as steep as the previous two and gradually rounds out at the end, though it also offers good views south to North Peak, as much of this trail's climbs tend to do.
-Saddle Ridge is quite rocky, and the tread may be difficult to follow, so keep an eye out for the cairns.
+Saddle Ridge is quite rocky, and the tread may be difficult to follow.
+Keep an eye out for the cairns.
 Also, elevation continues to sneak in while on the ridge, piling on an additional few hundred feet every mile.
-At 10.1 miles the singletrack gives way to an old two-track and the rest of the hike is simply following that until FR 194.
-From here one can turn right to continue on the AZT or hop in a vehicle.
+At 10.1 miles, the singletrack gives way to an old two-track, and the rest of the hike is simply following that until FR 194.
+From here, one can turn right to continue on the AZT or hop in a vehicle.

 Polk and Whiterock Spring are the two most appealing sources along this trail.
 Other sources include East Verde River at Rock Creek, Red Saddle Tank, and Saddle Ridge Tank.

-The site above Whiterock Spring is simply amazing.
+The site above Whiterock Spring is simply excellent.
 Polles Mesa and Polk Spring could also make for less established sites in a pinch.